About Fenway Studios

 Originally designed in the Beaux-Arts style that was then in vogue, it was decided that something in a “modern” style was more suitable, and the Arts and Crafts design, influenced by the Aesthetic Movement then prevailing in England, was accepted.

 A list of four requirements for the building, in order of their importance, was drawn up by artists: abundant north light, spacious rooms, convenient location, and affordable rents.
-The original artists moved into the Fenway Studios in 1905.
+The original artists moved into Fenway Studios in 1905.

 After World War II, painter, author and teacher Ives Gammell, who had studied with William Paxton, established a rigorous teaching atelier for promising students.
 His classes, for which he did not charge, required a daily schedule of drawing and painting from a model in natural light.
 At a time when abstract expression began to dominate the art world, he taught his students traditional European academic methods that were being discarded by art schools and dismissed as old-fashioned.
 Gammell may be credited with helping to save a precious artistic heritage and passing it on to a new generation.
 Today, some of his students have become teachers themselves and thus continue the Boston School tradition.